sammycorgi/laravel-batch-file-creator/README.md

 The `handle()` method that is required for every artisan command is defined in the base class.
 By default, it writes the content to the batch file and outputs a success message.

-If the script needs to access the php executable, use the `Sammycorgi\LaravelBatchFileCreator\Commands\Traits\GetsPhpExecutableInformation` trait and implement the `Sammycorgi\LaravelBatchFileCreator\Commands\Contracts\IUsesPhpExecutable` infterface.
+If the script needs to access the php executable, use the `Sammycorgi\LaravelBatchFileCreator\Commands\Traits\GetsPhpExecutableInformation` trait and implement the `Sammycorgi\LaravelBatchFileCreator\Commands\Contracts\IUsesPhpExecutable` interface.
 Call `$this->getPhpExecutablePath()` to get the defined path of the php executable